Shahablo/medcodepro/GroupProject/Design-Team/design-discussion.md

 ![Design 2 not available](design2.png "Design 2")

-We did not discuss much on this design as the common decision was that this design should be changed entirely has it has many points missing from the original requirement doc.
+We did not discuss much on this design as the common decision was that this design should be changed entirely as it has many points missing from the original requirement doc.

 <br/>